iluwatar/java-design-patterns/extension-objects/README.md

 ---
-title: "Extension Objects Design Pattern"
+title: "Extension Objects Pattern in Java: Enhancing Object Functionality Flexibly"
+shortTitle: Extension Objects
 description: "Learn about the Extension Objects Design Pattern in Java.
 Understand its purpose, benefits, and implementation with examples to enhance your software design."
 category: Structural
 language: en